arlimus/arlimus.github.io/src/contents/articles/ready.for.es6/index.md

 var odds = evens.map(v => v + 1);
 ```

-I have always like this clear style of function definition, but with ES6 it comes with and interesting twist.
+I have always liked this clear style of function definition, but with ES6 it comes with and interesting twist.
 Since the meaning of `this` is changed in the function body, it quickly broke a few code pieces I tried to refactor, leaving me with the lesson, that these "arrows" are not simply a style change.

 [Classes](https://6to5.org/docs/learn-es6/#classes) are another feature I remember well from CoffeeScript, but not one I'd miss terribly.
 I have gotten used to the way JavaScript handles object creation and have never felt like I was missing classes.